What My Near-Death Experience Taught Me About the Body — And Why I Will Never See Illness the Same Way Again

 What I now know — the clinical and spiritual synthesis

-The near-death experience gave me a direct experience of what the body is.
-The years of healing, loss, ceremony, birth, grief, and clinical practice that followed gave me the tools to work with that understanding.
-The synthesis of both is what I bring to every session.
+The near-death experience gave me a direct, embodied experience of what the body is at its most fundamental level.
+The years of healing, ceremony, loss, birth, and clinical practice that followed gave me the tools to work with that understanding.
+The synthesis is what I bring to every session.

 The body's symptoms are intelligent communications.
 Not malfunctions.
-Not failures.
-Precise communications from an extraordinary intelligence about specific stressors that require attention.
-The clinical art is learning to read that communication — which is what bioresonance does at the frequency level and what I try to do in every session.
+Precise frequency signals from a sacred instrument about specific dissonances that require attention.
+Learning to read that communication at the electromagnetic level is what bioresonance does and what I bring to every session.

 If you are navigating chronic illness and ready to understand what your body is actually communicating — book a Quantum Bioresonance Session.
 Let's read the terrain together.